woocommerce/woocommerce/plugins/woocommerce-blocks/README.md

 # WooCommerce Blocks <!-- omit in toc -->

 This is the client for WooCommerce + the Gutenberg.
-This plugin serves as a space to iterate and explore new Blocks and updates to existing blocks for WooCommerce, and how WooCommerce might work with the block editor.
+This package serves as a space to iterate and explore new Blocks and updates to existing blocks for WooCommerce, and how WooCommerce might work with the block editor.

 ## Table of Contents <!-- omit in toc -->